-The second trimester is when most women breathe a sigh of relief.
+The second trimester of pregnancy is when most women breathe a sigh of relief.
 Generally the risk of miscarriage is gone, the belly starts to show, and happy announcements are made.
-During this phase, it’s important to start eating for two.
+During this phase, it's important to start eating for two.
 Nutrition for the second trimester should focus on five important elements that are vital for both mother and baby:

 - Protein is essential because the amino acids that are provided from the protein are used for the development of the baby's muscular system.
 Eat clean forms of protein.
 If you are a vegetarian, hemp is a plant source of protein, and one of the few plants that provides all nine essential amino acids.